Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 While we can’t completely control adverse lighting conditions as users take a selfie, we’ve made it easy for them to use their device to increase the amount of light in the photo.
 Additionally, we’ve worked on improving our center pose capture, as we know shadows tend to have a greater effect on darker-skinned individuals, and having someone look directly at the camera can reduce the chance that a single side of their face will be obscured.

-On the ID side, we also now assess the portrait’s clarity to determine whether we can detect and extract facial features from an ID instead of just checking for glare and blur.
+On the ID side, we also now assess the portrait’s clarity instead of just checking for glare and blur.
 And in the future, we’re hoping to give end-users more guidance during the selfie process and improve our ability to detect glare and suboptimal lighting conditions.

 Not over-relying on face recognition